wintechis/EpidemicAlgorithmsTransport/README.md

 ## Acknowledgments

-This work was partially funded by the German Federal Ministry of Education and Research through the MOSAIK project (grant no. 01IS18070A).
+This work was funded by the German Federal Ministry of Education and Research through the MOSAIK project (grant no. 01IS18070A).